Digital Marketing Minor

 The rise of the ‘Internet Generation’ and the increasing popularity of social platforms such as Facebook, LinkedIn, YouTube, and Twitter, as well as the proliferation of customer and company blogs have forced companies to develop fundamentally new strategies and tactics for monitoring and reaching customers.
 In this class, we will look at what companies around the world are doing to leverage social media as a critically important marketing tool.
 The course will focus on the seller side of social media and depend heavily on outside experts and case examples.
 We will examine the dynamic strategies and tactics that leading companies are using to supplement their traditional marketing with a wide variety of social media platforms, blogs, dashboards, and the like.
 We will see how companies enhance their marketing by using social media to monitor closely customers and competitors, to improve lead generation, to build more credible reference stories and contacts, to conduct low cost and quick customer surveys, to clarify market misperceptions, to guide market solution development and refinement, and many other uses.

-The Marketing Department will be holding two information sessions for students to learn more about the new Digital Marketing Minor.
-You can attend either of the sessions below.
+The Marketing Department will be holding three virtual information sessions for students to learn more about the new Digital Marketing Minor.
+You can attend/watch online at the times listed through the Zoom link below.